David O’Mahony – Irish horror author

 Featured

-When not writing he is assistant editor of the Irish Examiner, where he as picked up numerous awards for eye-catching front pages.
+When not writing he is assistant editor of the Irish Examiner, where he has picked up numerous awards for eye-catching front pages.
 One of his efforts, marking the publication of the mother and baby homes report and naming all the children who died at Bessborough mother and baby home, featured on Sky News, BBC, and CNN as well as being raised in parliament as an important historical document.

 His front page on the murder of Lyra McKee was named front page of the year in 2019, and his team produced the front page of the year for 2020 as well as having an unprecedented double nomination.
 The Bessborough page won the award in 2021 and he won the 2023 award for Thank you, Vicky.